-Mrs F Ward (Part-time)
+Mrs F Ward (Leader of Learning)

 Mr A Gregory (Art Technician)

-The Art & Design Department is equipped with three large teaching class rooms, a Sixth Form work area and computer suite as well as two kilns, specialist ceramic areas and printing presses in each classroom.
+The Art & Design Department is equipped with three large teaching class rooms, a Sixth Form work area and computer suite as well as sewing machines, two kilns, specialist ceramic areas and printing presses in each classroom.

 Key Stage 3

 Students explore a range of media and have the opportunity to use many Art and Design techniques.
 The Key Stage 3 program is as follows:

 - All About Me collaborative project on theme of personal identity, creating their own Picture Names and digital photography using Photoshop and Photo booth.